mdda/mdda.github.io/_posts/AI/2015-08-31-eligibility-traces.md

-Musings : Exploitation vs Exploration
+Musings : Exploration vs Exploitation
 ------------------------------------------------

-*  Interesting that $(\mu + n\sigma)$ is an effective action-chooser, since that is what I was doing in the 1990s, but using as a placeholder heuristic
+*  Interesting that $(\mu + n\sigma)$ is an effective action-chooser, since that is what I was doing in the 1990s, but using as a placeholder heuristic until I found something that was 'more correct'

 *  But $\[0,1\]$ bounded i.i.d variables having a decent confidence bound (Hoeffding's inequality) was a new thing for me